Azure/linux-on-azure-levelup/Module 3 - Securing Workloads - E2E Security/secure-infra.md

     --output tsv
 ```

 At this point, a network has been created and segmented into three subnets, one for frontend services, one for backend services and the last one is for bastion host.
 In the next section, virtual machines are created and connected to these subnets.
+We will not assign an publicIP for *myBackendVM* and we'll use bastion host for connecting *myBackendVM*

 ## TASK 2: Create and Configure Frontend VM